 Choose Something That Defines You

 Choosing a career which defines who you are as a person and what you stand for is essential.
 If you strong-minded and willful you may want to become a lawyer and defend people’s rights.
 If you are more nurturing and enjoy science, then medicine may be the best choice.
+There are plenty of services and resources out there to help you find a job in your chosen field.
+For example, if you’re looking for life science recruitment jobs in the UK, you could join a specialist recruitment agency Agenda Life Sciences and work with them to find your perfect fit.

 Taking an honest look at who you are and what kind of a personality you have is the best way to make the right choice for something which will consistently make you happy.